Language-Guided Transformer Tokenizer for Human Motion Generation: Introduction

 As the core of this paradigm, the properties of motion tokenization significantly influence the performance of generative transformers.
 Despite various motion tokenization studies focusing on improving training objectives~\cite{guo2022tm2t,zhang2023generating} or optimizing quantization~\cite{guo2024momask, lu2025scamo, liu2025mosa}, current methods still suffer from a fundamental trade-off between reconstruction and generation quality.
-As shown in Table~\ref{tab:tradeoff}, increasing the number of tokens typically improves motion reconstruction quality (rFID).
+As shown in Table~\ref{tab:intro_tradeoff}, increasing the number of tokens typically improves motion reconstruction quality (rFID).
 However, the generation process exhibits a different behavior—more tokens increase learning difficulty, leading to suboptimal results (gFID).
 Based on this observation, we raise the question: \textit{Can we maintain sufficient tokens for high-quality reconstruction while simultaneously reducing the learning difficulty of token sequences for generative models?}

 Our key insight is that language descriptions naturally provide high-level semantic abstractions—\eg, \textit{``a person walks forward''} encapsulates core motion intent.
-Introducing language into tokenization may alleviate the semantic burden on tokens, enabling them to focus on fine-grained details that text cannot fully convey.
+By introducing language as auxiliary guidance during tokenization, tokens are relieved from redundantly encoding high-level semantics and can instead focus on capturing the fine-grained motion details that language alone cannot fully convey.
 To this end, we propose Language-Guided Tokenization (LG-Tok), which aligns natural language with motion during tokenization, aiming to provide compact, high-level semantic representations.
 This approach, typically reserved for the generation phase, is extended to the tokenization stage in our work.
 It achieves three benefits: \textit{1)} enables latent tokens to learn motion representations while simultaneously absorbing linguistic semantic knowledge during the tokenizing process; \textit{2)} allows language conditions to assist in effectively reconstructing the input motion during the detokenizing process. \textit{3)} simplifies the learning of generative models.
 For instance, on the Motion-X dataset~\cite{lin2023motion}, our compact semantic representations reduce model perplexity from 146.5 to 103.1 and improve FID from 0.257 to 0.088, indicating easier and more effective learning.

 Notably, existing tokenizers~\cite{guo2022tm2t, zhang2023generating, guo2024momask, liu2025mosa} predominantly adopt convolutional tokenizer-detokenizer architectures, whose local receptive fields struggle to support global language guidance.
 To address this, we propose a Transformer-based Tokenizer that leverages flexible attention mechanisms to enable effective alignment between language and motion, while enhancing the global contextual awareness of token representations.
 Specifically, we predefine a learnable sequence of latent tokens that are concatenated with both motion and language representations.
 Following feature encoding by the transformer-based tokenizer, these latent tokens form semantically informed representations.
 After vector quantization, a transformer-based detokenizer reconstructs the input motion from the masked token sequences.